• Skip to primary navigation

 Griddle Stitch

-The griddle stitch creates an amazing texture, and it's much less complicated than it looks.
-It's the ideal stitch for a sophisticated throw blanket, but it can also add a unique flair to a cardigan or a scarf.
+The griddle stitch creates an amazing texture, and it’s much less complicated than it looks.
+It’s ideal for a sophisticated throw blanket, but it can also add a unique flair to a cardigan or a scarf.

 Get the Pattern